Tuareg militias of Ghat

-Tuareg militias of Ghat are ethnic Tuareg tribal militias, operating in South-West Libya desert areas during the Second Libyan Civil War.
+Tuareg militias of Ghat (TMG) are ethnic Tuareg tribal militias, operating in South-West Libya desert areas during the Second Libyan Civil War.
 The militias rose to prominence in the district of Ghat, which has a Tuareg majority.
 Gradually, the Tuareg forces expanded their hold also into neighbouring districts.
 The Libyan Tuaregs are supported by Tuaregs of Mali and groups like Ahmed al-Ansari, with support from the Misratan Libyan Dawn forces.
 Tuareg militias often utilize the Berber flag.

 Tuareg militias are one of a number of factions vying for power in southern Libya, which from 2012 onward has suffered from conflict among Arab, Tabu, and Tuareg tribes.

 Operations

 2014

 Clashes between Tuareg and Tebu tribal militias have repeatedly flared in Ubari at various times during October 2014.
 The Tebu tribes are affiliated with the Tobruk government in East Libya.
 On November 5, 2014, a Tuareg militia reportedly seized control of the El Sharara oil field in Fezzan.